ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 +-----------------------+---------+
 ```

 A generally effective fix is to change your table [storage engine](https://en.wikipedia.org/wiki/Comparison_of_MySQL_database_engines) to one that supports row locking.
 In the majority of cases, this means changing from [MyISAM](https://dev.mysql.com/doc/refman/5.7/en/myisam-storage-engine.html) to [InnoDB](https://dev.mysql.com/doc/refman/5.7/en/innodb-storage-engine.html).
 InnoDB helps avoids full table locking, by locking only the row currently being worked on.
-To see what storage engine your tables are currently using, you can run the following command:
+To see what storage engine your tables are currently using, you can run the following query:

 ```console
 SELECT TABLE_NAME, ENGINE FROM information_schema.TABLES WHERE TABLE_SCHEMA = 'database_name';